Jsdb/jsdb/README.md

 Moreover :

-* An ObjC is a full fledged object, can have its own methods
+* An Entity is a full fledged object, can have its own methods
-* Given the same urls to the DB, it will return the same instance of ObjC
+* Given the same urls to the DB, it will return the same instance of Entity
-* ObjC implements an equals() method, based on the url
+* Entity implements an equals() method, based on the url
-* ObjC also implements a getId() method, also based on the url
+* Entity also implements a getId() method, also based on the url

-ObjD
+Data Objects
 ----

-Since accessing each single property of an ObjC by itself is cumbersome, properties can be grouped in **ObjD** s:
+Since accessing each single property of an Entity by itself is cumbersome, properties can be grouped in **Data** objects:

 ```json
 12312 : {